FOSSRIT/HowToFOSS/chapters/bizleg-case-studies/startups/Lantern.md

 > What have been some of the major bugs/problems/issues that have arisen during development?
 Who is responsible for quality control and bug repair?

 [Issue Tracker] (https://github.com/getlantern/lantern/issues).
-Of note is an issue with Reset not working properly and messsing with people’s ability to work the software: [Issue 1841] (https://github.com/getlantern/lantern/issues/1841).
+Of note is an issue with Reset not working properly and messsing with peopleâ€™s ability to work the software: [Issue 1841] (https://github.com/getlantern/lantern/issues/1841).

 > How is the project's participation trending and why?